Sanchita-ops/project-demo/README.md

 # project-demo
-this is my first project repo
+This is my first project repostory.
+Author-Sanchita